 Storybook Land is a whimsical treasure for all fairytale and Wizard of Oz lovers.
 The park begins with a collection of big rocks and an old fashioned train station, where you can hitch a ride on a miniature train that travels through Storybook Land and the zoo.
 After a few play areas, you come across the Storybook Land gem -- the castle.
 During the summer, plays are performed on the stage inside the open air palace.
 Surrounding the castle are many figures of famous fairytales, and Wizard of Oz characters.
 Also in the park is the Land of Oz, where you can walk and see talking trees and the lion's den.[Jenny, 02/18/2006]

-Here's a photo of Storybook Gardens in Aberdeen, SD from my trip in 2001.
-This is only a small sampling of the many concrete statures to see at Storybook Gardens.
+Here's a photo of Storybook Land in Aberdeen, SD from my trip in 2001.
+This is only a small sampling of the many concrete statues to see at Storybook Land.
 There are also many living ducks, geese and chickens, and if you are lucky, wild turkeys to see.[Tiffany, 06/02/2005]